Royal wedding attire compared to drink cans

 Middleton was not the only one who drew attention on Twitter.
 The queen herself was not spared.

-Social media users compared Queen Elizabeth II’s green outfit to a can of Budweiser’s Lime-A-Rita.
+Social media users compared Queen Elizabeth II’s green outfit to a can of Anheuser-Busch’s Lime-A-Rita.
 The queen’s outfit was also accessorized with a hat of the same color.

 Amal Clooney also drew attention for her bright yellow dress and matching hat.
-Some social media users compared her dress to a can of Budweiser’s Pine-Apple-Rita.
+Some social media users compared her dress to a can of Anheuser-Busch’s Pine-Apple-Rita.

 The archbishop’s robe was also compared to a can.
 Archbishop of Canterbury Justin Welby’s robe was likened to a can of lemon La Croix.